GregoireHebert/api-platform-batch/readme.md

 > If the service receives a batch request with an invalid set of headers it MUST return a 4xx response code and perform no further processing of the batch request.

 Nothing too fancy, Symfony `HttpFoundation` component has a `StreamedResponse` class.

+### Referencing New Entities

+> Entities created by an Insert request can be referenced in the request URL of subsequent requests within the same change set.

+Api Platform Sets a `_api_write_item_iri` attribute in the request after processing a write operation.
+This will be used for further reference.

+### Batch Request Body

+>The body of a multipart batch request is made up of a series of individual requests and change sets, each represented as a distinct body part (i.e. preceded by a boundary delimiter line consisting of two dashes and the value of the boundary parameter specified in the Content-Type header, and the last body part followed by a closing boundary delimiter line consisting of two dashes, the boundary, and another two dashes).
+>
+>A body part representing an individual request MUST include a Content-Type header with value application/http.
+>
+>The contents of a body part representing a change set MUST itself be a multipart document (see [RFC2046]) with one body part for each operation in the change set.
+Each body part representing an operation in the change set MUST specify a Content-ID header with a request identifier that is unique within the batch request.

+// TODO